xncbf/chatgpt-mcp/README.md

 A Model Context Protocol (MCP) server that enables AI assistants to interact with the ChatGPT desktop app on macOS.

+## Language Support

+**Supported system languages for response detection:**
+- Korean
+- English

+**If your macOS system language is not listed above, please follow these instructions:**
+1. Make sure ChatGPT desktop app is running
+2. Run `show_all_button_names.applescript` and copy the output to create an issue for language support.

 ## Features

 - Send prompts to ChatGPT from any MCP-compatible AI assistant